Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 The file `deploy/azure/infra/vars.tf` contains a variable `enable_private_networks`:

 * If you want to provision infrastructure within a [private network](../architecture/infrastructure_data_azure#networking), ensure this variable is set to `true`.
-* If you want to provision infrastructure with a default deployment model, ensure this variable is set to `false`.
+This is the approach currently supported by Ensono Stacks.

 ## Step 2: Add Infrastructure pipeline in Azure DevOps